lmnaslimited/marketing/linkedin/post/week35/Our Solution to Sales Folks of a Transformer Making Company.md

 # Our Solution to Sales Folks of a Transformer Making Company

 ### Client Background
 A German based Transformer manufacturer with presence over 15 countries over 1500 employees.
 The company produces and distributes cast resin distribution transformers for the global customers for local industrial customers.
-The company is a joint venture of SGB-SMIT International GmbH and G. Radhakrishnan and T.R.
-Velumani.
 ### Business Challenges

- - Pre-Sales, Sales and Finance team operating excel mode.
+ - The company has invested in one of the major ERP system to handle their  core manufacturing process.
+However the current is Pre-Sales, Sales and Finance team operating excel mode.
  - Finance team having a separate system for auditing.
  - Not able to get exact reports on the Opportunity,